 - 1. The First Vice President serving as Conference Chair is charged, in Article VII, Section 4 of the Bylaws, with final responsibility for the program of the annual conference.
 The conference organization should be informed by the resolution on diversity.
 This charge shall include the following: - a) oversight of conference budget and expenditures - b) publicizing and marketing the conference - c) defining, organizing, and overseeing all program review and content - d) overseeing the adjudication of proposals - e) creating the conference program - f) training the incoming First Vice President; and - g) any such other matters as may be considered by the First Vice President to constitute "the program." - h) The First Vice President may explore new presentation formats.
 Any such new format(s) should be piloted for at least two successive years.
-Following this, the Executive Committee shall decide whether the format(s) shall be implemented on a regular basis.

-2. Responsibilities of the Second Vice President

-- a) Serve as Associate Conference Chair, apprenticing and providing ongoing support to the First Vice President/Conference Chair. - b) Serve as liaison with Strand Coordinators, including identify Strand Coordinators, provide strand coordinators instructions in their tasks, provide Strand Coordinators with training on use of the proposal system, provide support to Strand Coordinators and Reviewers, and follow up on the status of Reviewers/reviews. - c) Develop a budget for the annual conference to be held during the year when he/she is First Vice President. - i.
+Following this, the Executive Committee shall decide whether the format(s) shall be implemented on a regular basis. - 2.
+Responsibilities of the Second Vice President - a) Serve as Associate Conference Chair, apprenticing and providing ongoing support to the First Vice President/Conference Chair. - b) Serve as liaison with Strand Coordinators, including identify Strand Coordinators, provide strand coordinators instructions in their tasks, provide Strand Coordinators with training on use of the proposal system, provide support to Strand Coordinators and Reviewers, and follow up on the status of Reviewers/reviews. - c) Develop a budget for the annual conference to be held during the year when they are First Vice President. - i.
 The conference budget should be developed in consultation with the Treasurer and the Business Office, and may be developed in consultation with the President, President-Elect and the First Vice President. - ii.
 The conference budget must be approved by the Budget Committee and presented to the Executive Committee at the meeting(s) held approximately twelve months before the date the conference is to be held. - iii.
-Identify a conference planning team to assist with conference programming and logistics. - d) The Second Vice President (Associate Conference Chair) may also recruit one Local Coordinator whose duties may include under the direction of the Conference Chair:
+Identify a conference planning team to assist with conference programming and logistics. - 3.
+Duties of the Local Coordinator under the direction of the Conference Chair may include: - i.
+Hosting pre-conference workshops on campus.